What is Operational Risk Management or ORM?

 - Operational Risk management helps you in creating more reliable and effective business operations.

-- You can avoid major loss by identifying unlawful activities at an early stage of their occurrence.
+- You can avoid major loss by identifying operational risks at an early stage of their occurrence.

 - Continuous monitoring reviewing process of Operational Risk Management helps you to build effective risk management operations.